Halal vs. Haram

 - The slaughter of the animal must be carried out by a Muslim.

-- The animal must not be unconscious.
+- The animal must not be dead.

-- Animals for slaughter must not be grouped together, or allowed to watch the slaughter of other animals in their herd.
+- Animals for slaughter must not be grouped together or allowed to watch the slaughter of other animals in their herd.

 - As with most things Muslims do, it must begin with the utterance of 'Bismillah', which means 'In the name of Allah.

-- The animal must be slaughtered with a precise cut to its throat, severing its carotid artery, trachea and jugular veins.
+- The animal must be slaughtered with a precise cut to its throat, severing it's carotid artery, trachea and jugular veins.

 - The animal must be hung upside down in order to allow all the blood to drain.